e271828e/Flight.jl/docs/notes/design/framework_spec.md

 pinned entries are rare but real — which is what makes the `T` carry information here.

-**Root slots are the one place an entry types a cell.** Produced by no component, a slot has only the consumer declaration to take a type from.
-The **slot type** is the entry evaluated at `Float64`, and only a *tight* bound determines one.
-A face surfacing as a root slot must therefore resolve to a concrete declaration, which [staging cells](#g-staging-cell), the [trace header](#g-trace-header) and `probe_value` all need.
+**Root inputs are the one place an entry types a cell.** Produced by no component, a root input has only the consumer declaration to take a type from.
+The **root-input type** is the entry evaluated at `Float64`, and only a *tight* bound determines one.
+A face surfacing as a root input must therefore resolve to a concrete declaration, which [staging cells](#g-staging-cell), the [trace header](#g-trace-header) and `probe_value` all need.
 Abstract-at-root is a build error, and `AbstractAtRoot` names the remedy with the face: wire a concrete producer, in a test rig a stub child ([§13.7][s13-7]).
-Under fan-out the slot type is the unique concrete declaration among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.
-The **slot cells** at an activation follow the slot type by evaluating that same entry at the activation's `T`, which makes **seedability schema-visible**: a `T`-entry slot is a lawful linearization `B`-matrix tap, and a `Float64`-entry slot is *declaredly* unseedable ([§14.10][s14-10]).
+Under fan-out the root-input type is the unique concrete declaration among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.
+The **root-input cells** at an activation follow the root-input type by evaluating that same entry at the activation's `T`, which makes **seedability schema-visible**: a `T`-entry root input is a lawful linearization `B`-matrix tap, and a `Float64`-entry root input is *declaredly* unseedable ([§14.10][s14-10]).

-**Fan-out combines tolerance by a meet, not by agreement** ([D-168][d-168]): the slot pins at every activation if *any* consumer's entry pins, and follows the scalar only when every consumer tolerates.
-Two consumers of one slot may agree at nominal and still differ in tolerance. `SVector{3, T}` and `SVector{3, Float64}` both evaluate to `SVector{3, Float64}`, so the slot *type* is unambiguous while the entries disagree about partials.
+**Fan-out combines tolerance by a meet, not by agreement** ([D-168][d-168]): the root input pins at every activation if *any* consumer's entry pins, and follows the scalar only when every consumer tolerates.
+Two consumers of one root input may agree at nominal and still differ in tolerance. `SVector{3, T}` and `SVector{3, Float64}` both evaluate to `SVector{3, Float64}`, so the root input *type* is unambiguous while the entries disagree about partials.
 That mixture is a legitimate model rather than a mistake: a command consumed by a promoting aerodynamics leaf and by an AD-opaque table is the FFI door in use.

 **Why.** The direction of the meet is forced by embedding.
-A pinned slot cell feeds a `T` entry lawfully, frozen values embedding upward as zero-partial constants ([§9.5][s9-5]), whereas a `Dual`-carrying cell arriving at a `Float64` entry is precisely what that entry forbids.
+A pinned root-input cell feeds a `T` entry lawfully, frozen values embedding upward as zero-partial constants ([§9.5][s9-5]), whereas a `Dual`-carrying cell arriving at a `Float64` entry is precisely what that entry forbids.
 The meet is therefore the only assignment satisfying every consumer at once, the mirror of the walk-compatibility clause ([§6.1][s6-1]) on the producer side.

-What the mixture costs is stated where it is paid: such a slot is unseedable, and a tap selecting it is rejected naming the *pinning consumer* rather than the face alone ([§14.10][s14-10]).
+What the mixture costs is stated where it is paid: such a root input is unseedable, and a tap selecting it is rejected naming the *pinning consumer* rather than the face alone ([§14.10][s14-10]).